Strategies to Learn Medical Terminology

 Knowing medical terminology also allows you to lower the register: ethically simplifying language to enhance understanding without losing meaning.
 Lowering “acetaminophen” to “Tylenol” or “cardiologist” to “heart doctor” preserves meaning, time, and occasionally, patient dignity.
 While this can technically fall into the category of “advocacy” and thus should be carefully considered, it’s an important tool.
 Patients and providers both benefit from a well-prepared interpreter who can maintain conversational flow with proper vocabulary.

-But how should you start learning medical terminology?
+But how should you start to learn medical terminology?
 We’ve come up with five tips you can use throughout your career as an interpreter.

 1) Study with Netflix: